Skip to Main Content

 Leading organizations are monetizing customer data and hyper- personalizing experiences to grow.

-In addition to building trust, businesses must prepare for what the new year has in store: What are the best ways to improve the customer experience using data?
+In addition to building trust, businesses must prepare for what the future has in store.
+What are the best ways to improve the customer experience using data?
 Will customers continue to interact in the same ways?
 How can companies increase revenue while customers’ belts are tightening?

-Rather than sitting and waiting to find out answers, businesses can take steps now to invest in the right places to emerge stronger in the future.
-These are the big three:
+Rather than sitting and waiting for answers, businesses can take three steps now to invest in the right places and emerge stronger in the future.

 Leading businesses are developing media networks to monetize data.
 For instance, Marriott launched its own media network, an omnichannel cross-platform advertising solution that enables curated content experiences and tailored offerings to customers throughout their travel journeys.
 Other brands can tap into Marriott’s data about guest travel behavior to place more targeted ads that reach a specific customer segment.
 Insights garnered from Marriott’s 164 million Marriott Bonvoy loyalty program members power the platform.